JoshuaWise/cost/README.md

 --help, -?
 Display help information
 --bytes, -b       Always display size in bytes (not kB, MB, etc.)
---simple, -s      Hide details about whether files were gzipped or minified --js, -j          Minify all files as JavaScript files --css, -c         Minify all files as CSS files
---max, -m         Don't minify any files
+--simple, -s      Hide details about whether files were gzipped or minified --raw, -r         Don't minify or gzip any files
---gzip, -g        Gzip all files
---unzip, -u       Don't gzip any files
---raw, -r         Don't minify or gzip any files
 ```